 You will find iterated teachings of “Expert Secrets” within countless social media and digital marketing courses across the internet.
 Yes, it may have been published 4 years ago (which is like 40 years in digital marketing) but its valuable content is likely to remain a mainstay in the years ahead.

 The appeal of “Expert Secrets” is that it provides a practical framework that takes the guesswork out of email marketing, content marketing, and copywriting.
-It helps you recognise expertise in areas and how your intimate knowledge of a subject can lead to the development of a successful business.
-Author and ClickFunnels founder Brunson is one of the most recognised figures in the digital marketing world, and the book really reads as a collection of the best practices he has discovered through the constant refinement of his own digital marketing strategy.
+It helps you recognise expertise in areas and how your intimate knowledge of a subject can lead to the development of a successful business and massive audience.
+Author and ClickFunnels Founder Brunson is one of the most recognised figures in the digital marketing world, and the book really reads as a collection of the best practices he has discovered through the constant refinement of his own digital marketing strategy.

 While everybody will have unique takeaways from this digital marketing book, I am constantly revisiting his tips towards the end on conducting the perfect webinar.
-He outlines the structure, the perfect timings between sections, and evergreen tips for keeping audiences engaged — a must read!
+He outlines the structure, the perfect timings between sections, and evergreen tips for keeping your target audience engaged — a must read!

 4. Hooked: How to Build Habit-Forming Products by Nir Eyal

 I read this book cover to cover on a plane trip from Sydney to Los Angeles and it’s fair to say it had me, well, hooked!

 “Hooked: How to Build Habit-Forming Products” is an excellent product and marketing book for learning what it takes to create habits in consumers.
 You’ll learn how to create triggers, get customers to take action, reward them, and encourage investment following the fundamentals adopted by many of the world’s leading technology companies.
 There are few digital marketing books that will provide you with better end-to-end insights into optimising the user journey of your audience.